Cedar Point: After Boeckling: the George A. Roose era

 In the 1960s, the idea of "pay one price" season passes became common.
 On March 28, 1960, Cedar Point announced plans to transform the park into a "Disneyland" amusement center.
 Those plans fell through, however.
 Cedar Point & Lake Erie Railroad opened in 1963, transporting passengers from the middle of the park to the back.
 In 1964, Cedar Point built its oldest surviving roller coaster, the Blue Streak.
 It was named after the local high school's sports teams, the Sandusky Blue Streaks.
 Jungle Larry's Safari Island was a well-known attraction that operated from 1965 until 1994 despite the death of Jungle Larry in 1984.
 The Cedar Creek Mine Ride opened in 1969; it is currently the second oldest roller coaster at Cedar Point.

 In 1970, the Centennial Theatre, named in honor of Cedar Point's 100th anniversary, was built.
-1972 brought Giant Wheel and the now-defunct Jumbo Jet coaster, which was noted for being the fastest coaster at that time.
+1972 brought Giant Wheel and the now-defunct Jumbo Jet coaster.
+During the summer of 1974, Cedar Point reached an agreement with Marriott Corporation to be acquired in a stock-trade, where Roose and Legros would receive Marriott stock in exchange for Cedar Point stock.
+At the time, Marriott was expanding into the theme park business with locations in Illinois and California.
+The agreement was short lived as the deal was called off by Labor Day of that year.
+Around the same time, Cedar Point acquired property in the Irish Hills of Michigan in an attempt to build a second amusement park.
+The project was eventually cancelled due to local opposition.
 In 1975, Robert L. Munger Jr. took over as president of Cedar Point after Roose retired.
 The record-breaking Corkscrew roller coaster was built in 1976; it was the first roller coaster to span a midway and have three inversions.
 Gemini opened in 1978 and was advertised as the tallest, fastest and steepest roller coaster in the world.
 A kiddie coaster, named Jr. Gemini (now known as Wilderness Run), opened the following year across from the Gemini.
 White Water Landing opened in 1982, replacing the original Shoot the Rapids log flume.
 In 1983, Demon Drop was built at the front of the park.
 Avalanche Run opened in 1985 close to the beach and would later be re-themed as Disaster Transport.
 That same year, the San Francisco Earthquake Ride was transformed into the Berenstain Bear Country.

+While Cedar Point operated independently up until this point, Munger saw the opportunity to expand by acquiring Valleyfair amusement park in Minnesota in 1978.
+Parent company Cedar Fair Limited Partnership, commonly known as Cedar Fair, was later formed in 1983.
+Its name was derived from both parks – "Cedar" representing Cedar Point and "Fair" representing Valleyfair.
+The company went public on April 29, 1987.